-Prior to joining the Doctor of Education program at the department of Educational Leadership, Dr. Elias held academic faculty positions in Massachusetts and Texas, as well as administrative positions in higher education including developing and leading several academic dialogue programs in South America and Europe.
+Prior to joining the Doctor of Education program at the department of Educational Leadership, Dr. Elias held academic faculty positions in Massachusetts and Texas, as well as leadership positions in higher education including developing and leading several academic dialogue programs in South America and Europe.

 Dr. Elias' academic training in life story narratives as vehicle for investigating leadership development largely informs her research interests in human development as authentic leaders.
 She is particularly interested in understanding and mapping leader's oral accounts of experiences, epiphanies, turning points, critical moments, and contextual/trigger events that influence leadership development and approaches.